 An Olympic champion who broke barriers in the pool, becoming the first African American male to hold a world record in swimming.

-Cullen Jones didn't just win races; he changed the face of his sport.
-His journey began after a childhood near-drowning led his parents to enroll him in swim lessons—a decision that set him on a path to the Olympic podium.
-With a start so explosive it was likened to a bullet, Jones developed into a pure sprint specialist.
-At the 2008 Beijing Olympics, he swam the third leg of the 4x100m freestyle relay, helping the team, anchored by Jason Lezak's legendary comeback, snatch gold and smash the world record.
-In that moment, he became the second African American man ever to earn Olympic swimming gold.
-Off the blocks, his impact was deeper.
-He became a forceful advocate for swim safety and diversity, touring the country with the Make a Splash initiative to teach children, particularly in communities of color, that swimming is a vital life skill.
-His medals are symbols of speed, but his legacy is one of access and inclusion.
+Cullen Jones swam the third leg of the 4x100m freestyle relay at the 2008 Beijing Olympics.
+The team snatched gold and smashed the world record, anchored by Jason Lezak's comeback.
+Jones became the second African American man ever to earn Olympic swimming gold.
+His path began after a childhood near-drowning led his parents to enroll him in swim lessons.
+With a start so explosive it was likened to a bullet, he developed into a pure sprint specialist.
+Off the blocks, he became a forceful advocate for swim safety and diversity.
+He toured the country with the Make a Splash initiative to teach children, particularly in communities of color, that swimming is a vital life skill.
+Born in 1984, Jones's medals symbolize speed.
+His impact is one of access and inclusion.

 1981–1996